mist64/cbmbus_doc/3 Commodore DOS.md

 ### C65 Disk Drive

-For the C65 disk drive, support for CMD-style partitions and sub-directories was planned, but never implemented.
+For the internal C65 disk drive, support for CMD-style partitions and sub-directories was planned, but never implemented.
 None of the other commands added by CMD are supported, but the DOS of the C65 drive has some additions of its own:

 | Name           | Syntax                                                | Description                     |
 |----------------|-------------------------------------------------------|---------------------------------|